Lobelia siphilitica

 full sun and make a striking contrast in color when planted near red Cardinal

 Flower.
-Blue Lobelia & Cardinal Flower can be grown in large pots
+Blue Lobelia and Cardinal Flower can be grown in large pots

 partially submerged in a water garden.
 Lobelia siphiliticata Blue Lobelia seeds are very small and will germinate without pretreatment.